Why pursue a master’s degree in biology?

 We encourage all our graduate students to participate in the varied research programs of QC Biology faculty members.
 This is the best way to learn biology first-hand and appreciate how scientific methods are applied to big research questions (look at all the cool topics our MA students have studied!).
 While faculty members rarely require prior experience or specific coursework to join their labs, Biology research opportunities are competitive.

-Recent funders of our research activities include federal grantors (e.g., National Science Foundation, National Institutes of Health) and private foundations (e.g., American Cancer Society, American Heart Association).
+Our research is funded by many entities including federal grantors (e.g., National Science Foundation, National Institutes of Health) and private foundations (e.g., American Cancer Society, American Heart Association).

 Our MA students’ research projects tackle questions ranging from the molecular to the whole-organism (and even ecosystem) level.